memphis-tools/oc_projet12_backend_securise_avec_django_orm/README.md

         `export OC_12_JWT='eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCZzzzZZZzzz'`

-      Notice that as a Developer perspective:
-        - you must also: `export OC_12_ENV="DEV"`.
-        - if you have something to test you therefore have to : `export OC_12_ENV="TEST"`.

       Then you should be able to use the application.
 Use `oc12_help` to learn about possible commands.

-      Finally, in a Linux running context, you can retrieve commands in history by running:
+      Finally, in a Linux running context, you can retrieve commands in history by running (this is optional):
       `set -o history`

   6. Optional